nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

 *   Create a user group having for id "Internal_Lawyers".
 *   Populate the "Internal_Lawyers" group with at least one user.
 *   Create the user that will launch the workflow.

+{{#> callout type='info' }}

+Web UI and JSF UI

+This tutorial gives all the necessary steps to build the custom workflow template for JSF UI and Web UI.
+* **Web UI** uses forms and layouts design from **View Designer**.
+The workflow template design, the task description, workflow variables and all the business logic is hold by Nuxeo Studio.
+* **JSF UI** is fully based upon **Nuxeo Studio**
+* The workflow template design, the task description, workflow variables and all the business logic is hold by Nuxeo Studio for both interfaces

+{{/callout}}

 ## Implementation Steps